Leadership vs Management: What’s the Difference?

-Do you excel in quantifying value to your team and organisation, or do you add value?
+Do you excel in quantifying value to your team and organization, or do you add value?
 It’s possible to do both, but it’s equally possible to do one or the other.
 Even worse, it’s possible to do one at the detriment of the other.

 The language of the business world is often said to be English, but it’s always been about maths (accounting and finance).
 Even the best business idea won’t take off if it isn’t able to turn over a profit, so having managers to measure value is crucial.

-Influence vs Power
+Influence vs. Power

 A manager has executive power in the workplace to effect change, but a leader has the power to effect change in people.
-A great leader inspires others to unlock their true potential, to understand their EQ in the workplace, and to contribute their strengths of their own volition.
+A great leader inspires others to unlock their true potential, to understand their EQ in the workplace, and to contribute the strengths of their own volition.

 No matter your position in your organisation’s hierarchy, from entry-level employee to CEO, if people naturally come to you for work-related advice or for reassurance, chances are you have leadership capabilities.
 A manager that inspires others in this way is both a manager and a leader.